 (1) The principal company is entitled to issue directions to the management board of the integrated company as regards the management of the company.
 Section 308 (2) sentence 1 and (3), sections 309 and 310 apply accordingly.
-Sections 311 to 318 do not apply.
+Sections 311 to 318 are not to be applied.

 (2) Performance by the integrated company to the principal company is not considered a violation of sections 57, 58 and 60.